CiscoLives/LTRATO-2001/_sources/tasks/task2/step1.rst.txt

             python task2step1.py

 #.
 Check that there is a new file created: collected_task4.
-Then, check the time in which the file was created.
+Then, check the time at which the file was created.

     .. code-block:: bash